-As of September 30, 2017, current assets exceeded current liabilities by 2.9 times and our debt to total capitalization was 0.62%.
+As of September 30, 2018, current assets exceeded current liabilities by 2.3 times and our debt to total capitalization was 0.53%.

-Cash, cash equivalents and short-term investments decreased to \$95.2 million at September 30, 2017, compared to \$97.7 million at September 30, 2016.
-In addition, at September 30, 2017, we had restricted cash of \$24.9 million held in a pledged collateral account related to our amended credit agreement.
-As of September 30, 2016, we did not have any cash balances classified as restricted.
-For further information regarding our amended credit agreement, see Note F of the Notes to Consolidated Financial Statements.
+Cash, cash equivalents and short-term investments decreased to \$49.8 million at September 30, 2018, compared to \$95.2 million at September 30, 2017, as cash has been used in operations to fund working capital requirements from our increased project volume.
+We also had restricted cash held in a pledged collateral account related to our amended credit agreement (U.S. Revolver) of \$25.1 million and \$24.9 million, respectively, at September 30, 2018 and 2017.
+For further information regarding our U.S. Revolver, see Note F of the Notes to Consolidated Financial Statements.

-We have a \$75.0 million revolving credit facility in the U.S, and as of September 30, 2017, there were no amounts borrowed under this line of credit.
-Total letters of credit outstanding under our U.S. credit facility, which reduce our availability, were \$24.1 million at September 30, 2017 and \$26.8 million at September 30, 2016.
-The amount available under the U.S. revolving credit facility at September 30, 2017 was \$50.9 million.
-Total long-term debt, including current maturities, totaled \$2.0 million at September 30, 2017, compared to \$2.4 million at September 30, 2016.
+Until we meet certain financial ratios in future quarters, we are unable to borrow under the U.S. Revolver.
+We believe that our strong working capital position and available cash and short-term investments should be sufficient to finance future operating activities, capital improvements and debt repayments for the foreseeable future.
+We continue to monitor the factors that drive our markets and will continue to strive to maintain our leadership and competitive advantage in the markets we serve while aligning our cost structures with market conditions.
+Our U.S Revolver is a \$75.0 million revolving credit facility in the U.S, and as of September 30, 2018, there were no amounts borrowed under this facility.
+Total letters of credit outstanding under our U.S. Revolver, which reduce the availability of credit under our U.S. Revolver, were \$23.1 million at September 30, 2018 and \$24.1 million at September 30, 2017.
+Currently, our U.S. Revolver can only be used for letters of credit until we meet certain financial ratios as described in Note D of the Notes to Consolidated Financial Statements.
+As of September 30, 2018, \$51.9 million was available for the issuance of letters of credit under the U.S. Revolver, subject to the cash collateral requirements mentioned above.
+Total long-term debt, including current maturities, totaled \$1.6 million at September 30, 2018, compared to \$2.0 million at September 30, 2017.
 For further information regarding our debt, see Notes F and G of Notes to Consolidated Financial Statements.

-Approximately \$36 million of our cash and short-term investments at September 30, 2017 was held outside of the U.S. for international operations.
+Approximately \$26 million of our cash and short-term investments at September 30, 2018 was held outside of the U.S. for international operations.
 It is our intention to indefinitely reinvest all current and future foreign earnings internationally in order to ensure sufficient working capital to support our international operations.
 In the event that we elect to repatriate some or all of the foreign earnings that were previously deemed to be indefinitely reinvested outside the U.S., under current tax laws we would incur additional tax expense upon such repatriation.